-- You will be given a form on the plane to fill out for Guatemalan migration.
-They will ask where you will stay while in Guatemala.
-You may put CEDEPCA.
-(Not necessary for the immigration form, but for your information, the address of CEDEPCA is: 8^a Avenida 7-57, Zona 2, Guatemala; Phone number 502-2254-1093). - 2) If you need help getting the group's luggage to the airport door, carts are available at a cost of \$2.
+- 2) If you need help getting the group's luggage to the airport door, carts are available at a cost of \$2.
 Outside the door, carts must be given to a porter or you must carry your own luggage.
-People should keep track of their own luggage, especially as you are exiting the airport.
-If you want a porter to help with your bags, stay close by and keep your eyes on your bags.
-Each person should help to load their own luggage onto the tourism bus which CEDEPCA will have rented for your trip.
-(Hint: baggage may have to go on TOP of the bus, therefore 2 lighter bags are far better than 1 heavy one.
-Again, please remember to pack lightly.) - 3) Order of stops at the airport: - Bank kiosk (change ALL personal spending money, remember to ask for some small bills in quetzales)

-- Immigration (passport check)
+Always stay close and keep an eye on your bags.
+Each person should help to load their own luggage onto the bus which CEDEPCA will have rented for your trip.
+(Hint: baggage may have to go on TOP of the bus, therefore 2 lighter bags are far better than 1 heavy one.) - 3) Order of stops at the airport: - Bank kiosk (change ALL personal spending money, remember to ask for some small bills in quetzales) - Immigration (passport check)

-Pick up checked baggage (BE SURE you have your baggage claim tickets for any checked luggage to match with your luggage tag)

-- Pass customs inspectors

-- Out the door together with other members of your group, then onto the bus (see #4 next)

-4) A CEDEPCA team member will be waiting for you at the airport with a sign that has our CEDEPCA logo:
+- Pick up checked baggage (BE SURE you have your baggage claim tickets for any checked luggage to match with your luggage tag) - Pass customs inspectors - Out the door together with other members of your group, then onto the bus (see #4 next) - 4) A CEDEPCA team member will be waiting for you at the airport with a sign that has our CEDEPCA logo: